-CERTIFICATE IN BUSINESS ADMININSTRATION AND GRADUATE COURSES (500 to 599)
+CERTIFICATE COURSES (500 to 599)

-Courses within this range designate courses primarily for graduate level students.
+Courses within this range designate courses primarily for graduate students.

 Courses numbered at the 500 level are for graduate level students.
 Within this level, even though prerequisites may not be stated, such courses may expect special proficiency or maturity in the discipline.
 Therefore, there is the expectation that students will complete courses numbered 500 through 519 before courses numbered 520 through 529; courses numbered 530 through 539 are generally designed for students who have completed courses numbered 500 through 529.
 Where prerequisites are indicated students are required to fulfill the necessary requirements before being permitted to enroll in that course.